phuonggtrann/phuongtran.github.io/_posts/2020-10-08-gausselim.md

 ## How do floating point operation rounding errors can reduce the accuracy of linear equation (y = Ax + b).
 It is possible to lose all correct digits ?<br/>

-The goal is to solved for unknown x with the smallest possible relative foward erroe (RFE).
+The goal is to solved for unknown x with the smallest possible relative foward error (RFE).
 It is done with 3 differents size (n) and 3 different nxn matrices for 1 ≤ i, j ≤ n:<br/>
 - A1(i, j) = (i + 1/ sin(i + j))/(j + cos(i + j) + 1)
 - A2(i, j) = (i + sin(i + j))/(i + j + 1)
 - A3(i, j) = (i + sin(i + j))/(j + cos(i + j) + 1)